natecostello/van_two_point_oh/electrical/circuits/circuits.md

 Max Fan Control will be located XXXXX

-Water Pump On/Off will be located XXXXX
+Water Pump On/Off will be located on the side of the passenger side counter, easily accessible from outside with the door open.

 Gas Solenoid On/Off will be located XXXXX